collective/redturtle.custommenu.factories/redturtle/custommenu/factories/README.txt

     ...
     LinkNotFoundError

-This is obviously a stupid example, but this can show some possibility, like a way to change some less important data of the menu element (like: you can change only image icon for an entry in a context).
+This is obviously a stupid example for now, but this can show some possibility, like a way to change some less important data of the menu element (you can, for example, change only image icon for an entry in a context).

-Another big behaviour is to give us the power to conditionally give or not a content type to users.
+Another *big feature* is to give us the power to conditionally give or not a content type to users (default or customized ones).

-For example: now we are replacing the base Plone Image content type with a new one (that give the same) features, but we want to make this content addable in that folder only when it is published.
+For example: now we are replacing the base Plone Image content type with a new one (that give the same features) but we want to make this content addable in that folder only when it is *published*.

-*Note: this is only an example... playing with review state of objects is task of workflow used*.
+*Note: this is only an example... playing with review state of objects is a task for workflow*.

     >>> browser.getLink('Customize menu').click()
     >>> browser.getControl('TALES condition',